McDaniel spider mite (Tetranychus mcdaneli)

 Pest description and crop damage Adults are about 0.02 inch long.
 They have eight legs and an oval body.
-Female two-spotted spider mites have large dark blotchs on each side of the body.
+Female two-spotted spider mites have large dark blotches on each side of the body.
 McDaniel spider mites have conspicuous white spines.
 Yellow spider mites are smaller, pale yellow, and usually have small black dots along the sides of the body.
 In Washington vineyards, McDaniel spider mites are often predominant.
 Yellow spider mites rarely are seen on Washington grapes but may be found in Oregon.
 The Willamette spider mite has been a problem in some vineyards in Oregon's Willamette Valley, particularly in warm, dry seasons.

 Eggs are spherical and translucent white when first laid.
 Newly hatched larvae are six-legged and go through two nymphal stages before reaching adulthood.